Brian Tinnion

 Brian Tinnion (born 23 February 1968) is an English former football player and manager.
-He made over 450 appearances for Bristol City, including a spell as player-manager where he is currently in the role of Academy Director.
+He made over 450 appearances for Bristol City, including a spell as player-manager, and is currently the club's Academy Director.
 He started as a left-back but later became a goal-scoring left-sided midfielder.

 Career

 Tinnion was born in Stanley, County Durham and was recruited by Newcastle United as an apprentice after scouts had spotted his useful left foot, he went on to be a member of the Newcastle United FA Youth Cup winning side of 1985 that included the likes of Paul Gascoigne.
 Tinnion signed as a professional before a first-team home game on the pitch of St James' Park a few days after his eighteenth birthday in 1986.
 In the 1987–88 season, he started 30 league games for the Magpies in the left-back slot.
-He earned a call-up to the England Under-21 squad in May 1988 for a tour of Toulon but unfortunately had to pull out injured.
+He earned a call-up to the England Under-21 squad in May 1988 for a tour of Toulon but had to pull out injured.
 He was sold to Bradford City for £150,000 in 1989.
 He scored the last-gasp penalty that pinched a point at Elland Road on Grand National Day 1990 in a heated local derby against Leeds United.

 It was while at Bradford that Tinnion expressed himself when pushed forward onto the left side of a three-man midfield in the early 1990s, the Bantam soon had the reputation of having the most creative left foot of the lower leagues.
-Tinnion found himself top-goalscorer in all competitions across all four divisions by Christmas 1991 with 13 goals (most of which spectacular), but he picked up a career-threatening injury at Hartlepool on Boxing Day 1991; in front of a host of top-flight scouts so it was thought.
+Tinnion found himself top-goalscorer in all competitions across all four divisions by Christmas 1991 with 13 goals (most of which spectacular), but he picked up a career-threatening injury at Hartlepool United on Boxing Day 1991; in front of a host of top-flight scouts so it was thought.
 His injury was overcome in time to start the 1992–93 season in the Bantams starting line-up, but before the season was out, in March 1993, he failed to agree a new contract and moved on to Bristol City for a tribunal-set fee of around £180,000.
 His first goal for his new club came against bitter rivals Bristol Rovers with a last-gasp penalty.
 Then in January 1994 he scored the winning goal in City's giant-killing FA Cup win over Liverpool at Anfield.